jtwebman/coveralls-next/README.md

 ### GitHub Actions CI

+If you use this then there is no reason to have coveralls or coveralls-next library in your package as it has it's own npm version in the step.
+This doesn't use this library but the original coveralls npm package which will work just the same.

 If you are using GitHub Actions CI, you should look into [coverallsapp/github-action](https://github.com/coverallsapp/github-action).

 Parallel runs example [workflow.yml](https://github.com/coverallsapp/coveralls-node-demo/blob/master/.github/workflows/workflow.yml)

 ### [CircleCI Orb](https://circleci.com/)

+If you use this then there is no reason to have coveralls or coveralls-next library in your package as it has it's own npm version in the step.
+This doesn't use this library but the original coveralls npm package which will work just the same.

 Here's our Orb for quick integration: [coveralls/coveralls](https://circleci.com/orbs/registry/orb/coveralls/coveralls)